HotelQuickly/WeAreHiring/README.md

 **Relocation** - do you need to relocate?
 We might cover some of your expenses including work permit and business visa.

-**Free customer service shift** - do you want to get to know our customers better?
+**Free customer service shift** - do you want to get to know our customers?
 Night shifts are waiting for you :)

 ---